MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-manage-intercompany-inbox.md

 All of the intercompany transactions that you receive electronically from your intercompany partners are listed in the intercompany Inbox.

 ## Organizing the Inbox
- You can use the filter fields at the top of the inbox page to determine which transactions are shown in the page.
+ You can use the filter fields at the top of the inbox page to determine which transactions are shown on the page.
 For example, if you only want to look at transactions a particular partner created, you can enter filters in the **Transaction Source** and **Intercompany Partner Code** filters.

 ### Transaction Source
 What you can do with a transaction depends whether it was: